EPA Courses

 6. Evaluation and Closing

-Director: Lionel Cailhol
+Director: Lionel Cailhol, Canada

-Co-Director: Remy Klein
+Co-Director: Remy Klein, France

 This course is dedicated to advancing the treatment of comorbidities among individuals with Borderline Personality Disorder (BPD).
 Through a comprehensive exploration of psychiatric, personality, and physical health comorbidities, participants will gain practical insights and evidence-based strategies to optimize patient care and outcomes.
 Designed for healthcare professionals, this course emphasizes the unique challenges and opportunities associated with treating BPD and its comorbid conditions in clinical practice.